Comparison theorems for deformation functors via invariant theory: Introduction

+Our most general result for $\Def_X$ is Theorem \ref{defGtheorem}.
+The results are more easily presented when $G$ is a quasitorus, i.e.\ the product of a torus and a finite abelian group (Theorem \ref{cor1}) and even better when $\mathcal{Q} = 0$ (Theorem \ref{Q0thm}).
+If $S$ is a regular ring then we get a rigidity statement as corollary.

-An important ingredient is what we call a set of Euler derivations coming from the Lie algebra of $G$.
-This was done in discussions with Dmitry Timashev and made it possible to work with general groups and not just tori which we had originally studied.
-As a by-product we are able to give criteria for when there exists a generalized Euler sequence for the scheme $X$.
+As a by-product of our generalization of the Euler derivation we are able to give criteria for when there exists a generalized Euler sequence for the scheme $X$.
 See Definition \ref{defeuseq} and Theorem \ref{thmeuseq}.

 We conclude with examples of how our results can be used to study deformations of toric varieties and subschemes of these.
-In particular we consider Calabi-Yau hypersurfaces in simplicial toric Fano varieties, first order deformations of toric singularities and reprove rigidity results of Altmann and of Totaro.
+In particular we consider Calabi-Yau hypersurfaces in simplicial toric Fano varieties, first order deformations of toric singularities and reprove rigidity results of Altmann (\cite[6.5]{al:min}) and of Totaro (\cite[Theorem 5.1]{to:ju}).

 Throughout this paper $k$ is an algebraically closed field, in Section \ref{Defsec} we assume characteristic 0 and in Section \ref{tvsec} that $k = \CC$.